 Life Transitions Therapy

-Therapy for Life Transitions, in Oslo, in English
+Therapy for Life Transitions,in Oslo, in English

 Major life transitions dismantle more than circumstances.
 They disturb identity, destabilise the patterns through which we understood ourselves, and create a kind of psychological weather that is difficult to name.
 The work here is to understand what is shifting, not to force resolution before it is ready.

-Andi Kerr Little, Psychotherapist in Oslo
+Andi Kerr Little, psychotherapist in Oslo

 Qualifications BSc Psychology · MSc Applied Behaviour Sciences